geekychef

 • Coffee and Nut Liqueurs

-• Syrups: Use almond, orgeat or amoretti syrup in place of amaretto liqueur, or hazelnut syrup instead of hazelnut liqueur, etc. Coffee syrup or “coffee liqueur syrup” can be used in place of coffee liqueur.
+• Syrups: These are the simplest to swap because there are many coffee syrups with the same flavors.
+Use almond, orgeat, or amoretti syrup in place of amaretto liqueur, or hazelnut syrup instead of hazelnut liqueur, etc. Coffee syrup or “coffee liqueur syrup” can be used in place of coffee liqueur.

 White Wine: